danielewworrall/cubenet/README.md

 # Example: ModelNet10
 To see the Modelnet10 experiment go into `./modelnet`.
-You need to download the data and then you can run the `train.py` and `test.py` scripts.
+You need to download the data (link below) and then you can run the `train.py` scripts.

 ### The data
 I've already gone through the hassle of downloading the data and reformatting it.
 Thanks to [Daniel Maturana's](https://github.com/dimatura/voxnet) Voxnet code and [this handy code](http://vision.princeton.edu/projects/2014/3DShapeNets/3DShapeNetsCode.zip) from the [ShapeNet guys](http://vision.princeton.edu/projects/2014/3DShapeNets/) for doing most of the leg work.